 The fuel pump is delivering fuel to the engine.
 The fuel pump builds up pressure in the fuel rail when the engine is running to make sure there is always fuel there if the engine needs it.

-If the fuel pump goes bad, it may cause low fuel pressure, which will therefore cause a loss in acceleration.
-If you have any trouble codes stored in the engine control unit about low fuel pressure, it might be a faulty fuel pump.
+If the fuel pump goes bad, it may cause low fuel pressure, resulting in a loss in acceleration.
+If you have any trouble codes stored in the engine control unit about low fuel pressure, a bad fuel pump could be at fault.

 7. Faulty Camshaft Timing